 Some of the neurological conditions do not possess treatments till date or they cannot be cured completely.
-In such cases neurorehabilitation comes to the complete rescue of the patients thereby facilitating them to carry daily chores.
-These services have undergone tremendous changes in the recent yearsdue to the incorporation of several technological sophistications thereby rendering enhanced performance and efficiency with the help of computer and electronic robotic devices.
+In such cases, neurorehabilitation comes to the complete rescue of the patients thereby facilitating them to carry daily chores.
+These services have undergone tremendous changes in recent years due to the incorporation of several technological sophistication thereby rendering enhanced performance and efficiency with the help of computer and electronic robotic devices.

 Neurorobotics combines robotics, neurosciences, and machine learning to form a connecting link between robotic devices and realistic biologic simulations of the brain.
 Neurorobotics systems work on the principles of the central nervous system.
 The recent development in this field in the form of exoskeletons and prosthetics is acting as a major driver for neurorobotics.
 The exoskeletons provide body support to physically disabled and traumatized patients.
 Bioness, Inc. Saebo, Inc., and Hocoma AG are some of the key manufacturers of exoskeletons and prosthetics.
 These systems are expected to generate large revenues owing to high availability coupled with increasing investments by the manufacturers to develop novel systems and platforms.

 Stroke causes death of brain cells by interrupting the blood and nutrient supply.
 Stroke can result into different consequences including motion impairment, sensory impairment, cognitive impairment, and visual impairment.
 Among these, the most common deficit associated with stroke is motion impairment.
 In most of the cases, one side of the patient’s body is affected leading to physical disability.
 Stroke was the second global cause of death in 2013 across the world and the leading cause of disability.
 The people suffering from lifestyle diseases and ageing population are more prone to this condition.
 Owing to the high incidence and prevalence in conjunction with the leading cause of movement disabilities render largest market.